Understanding Negative Self-Talk: How It Affects You and How To Overcome It

 Negative self-talk can have a powerful hold on your life, shaping your self-perception and influencing your actions.
 However, by understanding its effects and implementing strategies to overcome it, you can learn how to change the type of relationship you have with these thoughts.
 By implementing some of the strategies mentioned above, you’re off to a good start.
 Remember, you deserve kindness and self-love as much as anyone else.

-Subscribe to my email newsletter to be the first to hear more about more resources to overcome negative self-talk.
 As always, I encourage you to continue nurturing your mind, body, and soul, whatever that looks like for you guys!